JDACS4C-IMPROVE/docs/_sources/content/models.rst.txt

 1. Standard candle arguement parser will be used.

    a.
+CABDKE keywords must be used if one exists. (need link to list)

+   b.
 All model arguements are passed to the model by way of the candle --config_file option.
 For example:

    ```
    cadre_candle.py --config_file some_file_name